 Despite these marketplace, competitor and regulatory challenges, digital technologies, such as data analysis, machine learning and artificial intelligence (AI) provides companies with the resources and insights to manage risk and anticipate events.
 Today’s leading supply chains run on data, monitoring for risk and opportunity, and blend human and digital strategies to make decisions in real time.
 This is called the cognitive supply chain.
-It is interconneced, self-learning, predictive, adaptive and intelligent, and it can help leaders react faster to risks outside of their control.
+It is interconnected, self-learning, predictive, adaptive and intelligent, and it can help leaders react faster to risks outside of their control.
 As such, here are three approaches that can help leaders manage, anticipate, and address supply chain disruptions.

 Leveraging predictive analytics

 Data has always been at the center of the supply chain and helps leaders make decisions.
 With internet of things and the growing number of connected devices, organizations can be more proactive in how they use data to enable insights.

 The expanse of datasets, and increasing ease to obtain them, allows proactive organizations to leverage data to help drive their decision structure.
 The resulting variety of perspectives creates an opportunity to align against broader company goals.
 For example, how does the planned production schedule of a Swiss supplier affect my organization’s market position in Asia this holiday season?
 What are the potential risks, and how can they be mitigated?
 Data availability opens the door to these solutions.
 Enablers from digital technology provide: